HIT-DB-Group/Beauty/README.md

 # **B**enefit **E**stim**a**tion with **U**ncertain**ty**

-This repository contains the code accompanying the paper "Uncertainty-Aware Benefit Estimation: A Reliable Model for Index Tuning."
+This repository contains the code accompanying the paper "[Uncertainty-Aware Benefit Estimation: A Reliable Framework for Index Tuning.](./Beauty.pdf)" which is currently under submission to VLDB 2025.

-## Overview
+## Project Overview

 The folder `index_selection_evaluation/ML/AImeetsAI` includes various uncertainty-aware models based on the paper "AI Meets AI: Leveraging Query Executions to Improve Index Recommendations."
 These models include: